-Just like the WRU or DBU banter, there are more than a handful of colleges with worthy arguments in the discussion.
+Just like the WRU or DBU banter, more than a handful of colleges have worthy arguments in the discussion.
 Auburn and Florida State are both, at a minimum, factors in the conversation.

 The Tigers have an impressive streak of 1,000-yard rushers.
 The Seminoles have had Devonta Freeman and Dalvin Cook in recent memory and just brought in one of the most impressive running back hauls — Cam Akers and Khalan Laborn — in the 2017 class.

 In the 2018 cycle, it appears the two programs will be direct foes.

 Florida State has two running backs committed in the class.
 Auburn has none.

 Charles Strong and James Cook, close friends, have been committed to the Seminoles for more than a year.
 Both are showing signs of reconsideration on their Florida State commitments.
 Both are showing love to Auburn.

 Cook is a 5-star prospect and the brother of Dalvin, who is fresh off a record-setting career with the Seminoles.
 But Cook has made it clear he doesn’t plan to follow in his brother’s footsteps just to follow in his brother’s footsteps.
 He hasn’t even ruled out Florida (quite the contrary, in fact).